reflectoring/reflectoring.github.io/_posts/2020-06-06-spring-boot-springdoc.md

 ![Todo API with lock secured 200](/assets/img/posts/reflect-92/todo-api-info-with-lock-secured-200.png)

+## Caveats when using Code First

+Code First approach is really easy to use and can get you pretty fast to a good documented REST APIs.
+But, sometimes might give us the sense that our documentation is up-to date when it is actually not, while annotations won't be executed and although being "code" they’re behave more like Javadoc in terms of outdatedness.

+A solution to that "problem" is [Spring REST docs](https://reflectoring.io/spring-restdocs/), which creates documentation based on tests.
+That said, if a test fails, means that the documentation won't be created.
+That way, our REST API documentation, becomes part of the actual code, and its lifecycle.

 ## Conclusion

 As we saw in this article, the "code first" approach with Springdoc is all about speed.
 First, we build our API in code, then we generate the specification/documentation via annotations.